pollen-robotics/ReachyTeleoperation/README.md

 ## Usage

-Teleoperating a robot takes place in three basic steps.
-The detailed documentation is [here](https://docs.pollen-robotics.com/vr/introduction/introduction/).
+Teleoperating a robot takes place in three basic steps:

 ### 1. Connect to a robot